SDF Conference 2019

 13:15 – 14:15 Workshop 15 (Gateshead Suite) – Challenging privilege and the danger of the single story, Clare Pavitt and Sukhi Kainth, Advance HE

 How do the stories we tell in HE influence the experience of our diverse staff and students?
 Using author Chimamanda Ngozi Adichie’s concept of the single story, this workshop explores how majority group privilege impacts on story-telling and what practical steps we can take to disrupt it.

 13:15 – 14:15 Workshop 16 (Hillgate) – Change the language, change your culture, Henry Playfoot, Pitch Doctor

 The language we use expresses and defines our organisational culture and how we are seen and experienced by the outside world.
 This practical session looks at why language and tone of voice are essential ingredients in driving and embedding culture change at every level and across every department.

-14:15 – 15:00 Session for all – How to get a better night’s sleep and fine-tune your rest.
+14:15 – 15:00 Session for all (Gateshead Suite) – How to get a better night’s sleep and fine-tune your rest.
 Helen Connor and Christian McGrath, Staff Development, University of Huddersfield

 Helen and Christian have been working in organisational development for over 20 years.
 Using positive psychology approaches in their training and coaching they are passionate about helping individuals and teams to meet their full potential whilst managing their own wellbeing.
 Working at University of Huddersfield they offer a range of courses to help individuals care for themselves, with the belief that if colleagues are maintaining their own mental health then motivation and productively will follow.
 This bottom up approach in supporting colleagues to achieve individual, team, departmental and organisational success is at the heart of what they do.
 Starting with the basics such are sleep, rest, and recovery they strive to lay the foundations for individuals to be the best they can be.